-Ask participants to speak slowly.
+Ask speakers to talk slowly.
 Speakers who talk quickly often have their words running into each other.
 This makes it difficult to hear precisely what is said.
 Another positive is that the speaker is less likely to stutter, stammer, or hesitate.
 The speaker will have more time to think while talking and the flow will be smoother.

 It’s not possible to avoid or change heavy accents.
-If a participant has a particularly heavy accent, ask him/her to speak clearly, slowly, and enunciate as best as possible.
+If a speaker has a particularly heavy accent, ask him/her to speak clearly, slowly, and enunciate as best as possible.